fubilab/arml-sdk/arml-website/docs/os.md

       - IP address: 192.168.121.1
       - Netmask: 255.255.255.0
       - Gateway: 192.168.121.1
-6. If everything went well, you should be able to enter `\\192.168.121.1` in the file explorer on your computer and see the `unitybuilds` shared directory.
+6. If everything went well, you should be able to enter `\\192.168.121.1` in the file explorer on your computer, enter the username and password configured [above](#create-network-share), and see the `unitybuilds` shared directory.
 If this method fails, try the [Alternative method for deploying to the ARML](./workflow.md#alternative-method-for-deploying-to-the-arml).

 ### Install the Arduino software and scripts
 1. Install AppImageLauncher